hugs/node-castro/README.md

 A screen recording library for Node

-## Why is Castro so awesome?
+## Awesome features!

-- Uses the AV Foundation framework to record the highest-quality video you possibly could record.
+- Uses the [AV Foundation framework](https://developer.apple.com/av-foundation/) to record the highest-quality video you possibly could record.

-- Records in the popular QuickTime mp4 file format
+- Records in the popular MPEG-4 file format

+- Simple API.
+Start and stop -- that's all you need to know!

+- Testing friendly.
+Combine with app automation tools like [Appium](http://appium.io/) or [Selenium](http://docs.seleniumhq.org/) to record movies of your tests.
+Screen recordings can be useful for debugging test failures.

 - Open source.
 (MIT License)